 1.)
 Explore the Ice Castles

 We visited the Ice Castles in Edmonton, which is just stunning to see.
-Just make sure to wrap up warm – that chill is something else!
-When we visited it was -30 degrees Celsius ( -22 Fahrenheit).
+Just make sure to wrap up warm – that chill is something else.

 The castles are only present in the winter months, up until about March each year.
 They really are some of the most beautiful things to do in Alberta.

 Maligne Canyon is one of those places that is just as beautiful in winter as it is in Summer.

 In the winter, you’re able to get deep within the canyon and explore the frozen trail and waterfalls.
 Just make sure to be a part of a tour.